ReemZohar/MeMail/README.md

 -  A **C++ TCP Server** for blacklist validation (Bloom Filter logic).
 -  A **Node.js + Express REST API** to manage users, mails, labels, spam filtering, and favorites.
 -  A **React Frontend** simulating a Gmail-style user interface.
+- **Bootstrap** - A CSS framework for building responsive desktop websites

-The system uses the MVC architecture and allows real-time validation between the Node.js backend and the C++ server over TCP.
+> The system uses the MVC architecture and allows real-time validation between the Node.js backend and the C++ server over TCP.

 ---